top of page

 • Encourage a gentle forward pelvic tilt

-• Stabilise the lower body
+• Stabilize the lower body

 • Support an upright spine during breathwork